Overview

 }

 The raw_id field stores the ADV (Account Device Verification) key index list raw_id from device notifications.
 When this value changes for a user, it indicates an identity change (e.g., the user reinstalled WhatsApp).
-The client uses this to detect identity changes and clear all Signal sessions and sender key device tracking for that user, forcing SKDM redistribution on the next group message.
+The client uses this to detect identity changes and clear Signal sessions for that user’s non-primary devices.
+Per-device sender key tracking is not wiped globally on identity change — that would empty the tracker too aggressively and feed the no-distribution path on the next group send.
+SKDM redistribution is instead driven per-group/per-device by retry receipts (matching WhatsApp Web’s WAWebUpdateLocalSignalSession/markForgetSenderKey behavior).

 Error Handling